shdlabs/SSTorytime/docs/Tutorial.md

 * If you use the "ditto" inverted commas under an item, you don't have to type it again.
 * You can define special symbols like = >, etc in the configuration to automatically annotate words inside a longer piece of text.

-That already covers a lot of possiblities!
+That already covers a lot of possibilities!

 ## What's the point?